uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 ### The whole story!

 The codes discussed in this chapter are all widely used, but the most widely used codes for data storage are more sophisticated because they need to deal with more complex errors than a single bit changing.
-For example, if a CD is scratched of a hard disk has a small fault, it's likely to affect many adjacent bits.
+For example, if a CD is scratched or a hard disk has a small fault, it's likely to affect many adjacent bits.
 These systems use codes based on more advanced mathematical concepts.
 The most widely used codes for storage and data transfer are [the Reed-Solomon codes](http://en.wikipedia.org/wiki/Reed_Solomon) and [Cyclic Redundancy Check (CRC)](http://en.wikipedia.org/wiki/CRC32).
 For human readable numbers such as bar codes, bank numbers, tax numbers, social security numbers and so on, [checksums](http://en.wikipedia.org/wiki/Checksum) are very common, and the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm) is one of the more widely used.